 - Growth in loan receivables and interest income.
 We believe continuing improvement in the U.S. economy and employment rates will contribute to an increase in consumer credit spending.
 In addition, we expect the use of credit cards to continue to increase versus other forms of payment such as cash and checks.
-We anticipate that these trends, combined with our marketing and partner engagement strategies, will contribute to growth in our loan receivables.
-In the near-to-medium term, we expect our total interest income to continue to grow, driven by the expected growth in average loan receivables.
+We anticipate that these trends, combined with our marketing and partner engagement strategies, and our acquisition of the PayPal Credit U.S. consumer credit receivables portfolio, which we expect to close in the third quarter of 2018, will contribute to growth in our loan receivables.
+In the near-to-medium term, we expect our total interest income to continue to grow, driven by the expected growth in average loan receivables, including growth attributable to the PayPal transaction.
 Our historical growth rates in loan receivables and interest income have benefited from new partner acquisitions, and therefore, if we do not continue to acquire new partners, replace the programs that are not extended or otherwise grow our business, our growth rates in loan receivables and interest income in the future will be lower than in recent periods.
 In addition, we do not expect to make any significant changes to customer pricing or merchant discount pricing in the near term other than those associated with changes in the prime rate and LIBOR, and therefore we expect yields generated from interest and fees on interest-earning assets will remain relatively stable. - Extended duration of our Retail Card program agreements.
-Our Retail Card program agreements typically have contract terms ranging from approximately five to ten years, and the average length of our relationship with our ongoing Retail Card partners is 19 years.
+Our Retail Card program agreements typically have contract terms ranging from approximately five to ten years, and the average length of our relationship with our ongoing Retail Card partners is 20 years.
 We expect to continue to benefit from these programs on a long-term basis as indicated by the expiration schedule included in "Item 1.
-Business-Our Sales Platforms-Retail Card", which indicates for each period the number of programs scheduled to expire and the proportion of interest and fees on loans that these programs comprised for the year ended December 31, 2016.
+Business-Our Sales Platforms-Retail Card", which indicates for each period the number of programs scheduled to expire and the proportion of interest and fees on loans that these programs comprised for the year ended December 31, 2017.

-A total of 23 of our 26 Retail Card program agreements now have an expiration date in 2019 or beyond.
-These 23 program agreements represented in the aggregate 99% of our Retail Card interest and fees on loans for the year ended December 31, 2016 and 99% of our Retail Card loan receivables at December 31, 2016.
+A total of 26 of our 29 Retail Card program agreements now have an expiration date in 2020 or beyond.
+These 26 program agreements represented in the aggregate 79% of both our Retail Card interest and fees on loans for the year ended December 31, 2017 and of our Retail Card loan receivables at December 31, 2017.